Wingfoot Air Express crash

-The crash
+Accident

 The airship's flammable hydrogen caught fire for unknown reasons at about 4:55 pm while cruising at an altitude of 1200 ft over the Chicago Loop.
 When it became clear the dirigible was failing, pilot Jack Boettner and chief mechanic Harry Wacker used parachutes to jump to safety.
 A second mechanic, Carl Alfred Weaver, died when his parachute caught fire, while passenger Earl H. Davenport, a publicity agent for the White City Amusement Park, had his parachute get tangled in the cables which suspended the gondola from the envelope, leaving him hanging fifty feet below the burning craft; he was killed instantly when the airship crashed.
-The fifth person who parachuted from the dirigible, Chicago Daily News photographer Milton Norton, broke both legs on landing and later died in hospital.
+The fifth person who parachuted from the dirigible, Chicago Daily News photographer Milton Norton, broke both legs on landing and later died in the hospital.

 At the Illinois Trust & Savings Bank building at the northeast corner of LaSalle Street and Jackson Boulevard, 150 employees were closing for the day in and around the main banking hall, which was illuminated by a large skylight.
-The remains of the Wingfoot struck the bank's skylight, with flaming debris falling through to the banking hall below.
+The remains of the blimp struck the bank's skylight, with flaming debris falling through to the banking hall below.
 Ten employees were killed and 27 injured as a result.